TERREMEMBER/znbase/docs/content/stable/quick-start/explore/ycql.md

 </ul>

-After [creating a local cluster](../../create-local-cluster/), follow the instructions below to explore YugabyteDB's semi-relational [Yugabyte Cloud QL](../../../api/ycql) API.
+After [creating a local cluster](../../create-local-cluster/), follow the instructions below to explore ZNbaseDB's semi-relational [ZNbase Cloud QL](../../../api/ycql) API.

 [**ycqlsh**](../../../admin/ycqlsh/) is the command line shell for interacting with the YCQL API.
 You will use ycqlsh for this tutorial.